sunilgreen/sunilgreen.github.io/hugo_test/portfolio/themes/LoveIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

   # website title for Open Graph and Twitter Cards
   title = "My cool site"
   # website description for RSS, SEO, Open Graph and Twitter Cards
-  description = "This is my digital briefcase 💼 This is not a portfolio, or a resume.
-This isn't for one industry.
-What I put on here shows all the skills I bring to the table."
+  description = "This is my digital briefcase 💼."
   # website images for Open Graph and Twitter Cards
   images = ["/logo.png"]